-We appreciate that refugees need financial help but we’re not sure that creating, what at the end of the day amounts to a human zoo, is the best way of going about things?
+We appreciate that refugees need financial help but we’re not sure that creating, what at the end of the day amounts to a human zoo, is the best way of going about things.

 In 1995 the Burmese junta, SLORC, agreed on a peace treaty with the newly formed KNPP, (Karenni National Progressive Party), thus in theory halting fighting between the military and the Karenni armed faction the KNPLF.
 (The Kayah have in the past occasionally formed independent armed units as well as generally participating in broader Karenni groupings).
 There have been numerous, serious violations over the last 20 years though in more recent times the new Burmese leadership does seem far more sincere in its reconciliation efforts.
-Efforts are hampered by the fact that there also exists the; KA, (Karenni Army who have on occasions fought with the KNPLF), the KNRC, (Karenni National Revolutionary Council – formerly aligned we assume, with the now-defunct CPB, Communist party of Burma), whilst peace talks were on occasions brokered by the KSPF- Kayah State Peace Facilitating group.
+Efforts are hampered by the fact that there also exists the; KA, (Karenni Army who has on occasions fought with the KNPLF), the KNRC, (Karenni National Revolutionary Council – formerly aligned we assume, with the now-defunct CPB, the Communist Party of Burma), whilst peace talks were on occasions brokered by the KSPF- Kayah State Peace Facilitating group.
 If this wasn’t all so tragic it could be reminiscent of a certain scene from the Life of Brian!?
-This is an unfortunate and recurring theme with most of Burma’s anti-government ethnic groupings partially due to the success of a deliberate divide and rule policy but also because of old inter-tribal enmities and religious differences, (e.g. the anti-government, predominantly Christian, Karen National Union and the appalling pro-government Democratic Karen Buddhist Army, (who we will not cite a link to!)
+This is an unfortunate and recurring theme with most of Burma’s anti-government ethnic groupings partially due to the success of a deliberate divide-and-rule policy but also because of old inter-tribal enmities and religious differences, (e.g. the anti-government, predominantly Christian, Karen National Union and the appalling pro-government Democratic Karen Buddhist Army, (who we will not cite a link to!)